Methodology

 Data Collection

 Data is collected via an anonymous online questionnaire.
-Participants are in-house SEOs from the DACH region (Germany, Austria, Switzerland).
+Participants are employed in-house SEOs.

 Activities over Job Titles